pudo-attic/civic-software-checklist/index.md

   contribute, you can point them at these **low-hanging fruit**.

-* **Supply testing data and database migrations.** To get people started with your application, it's very useful to provide some realisitc test data, perhaps even a part of the data used in the live service.
+* **Supply testing data and database migrations.** To get people started with your application, it's very useful to provide some realistic test data, perhaps even a part of the data used in the live service.

   Database migrations are small programs that help you transform the